Great Debate (astronomy): The debate

-Shapley was arguing in favor of the Milky Way as the entirety of the universe.
-He believed that "spiral nebulae" such as Andromeda were simply part of the Milky Way.
-He could back up this claim by citing relative sizes—if Andromeda were not part of the Milky Way, then its distance must have been on the order of 108 light years—a span most contemporary astronomers would not accept.
-Adriaan van Maanen, a well-respected astronomer of the time, also provided evidence supporting Shapley's argument.
-Van Maanen claimed he had observed the Pinwheel Galaxy rotating, and that if the Pinwheel Galaxy were in fact a distinct galaxy and could be observed to be rotating on a timescale of years, its orbital velocity would be enormous and there would be a violation of the universal speed limit, the speed of light.
-Shapley also backed up his claims with the observation of a nova in the Andromeda "nebula" that had briefly outshone the entire nebula, constituting a seemingly impossible output of energy were Andromeda in fact a separate galaxy.
+The followup paper

-Curtis, on the other hand, contended that Andromeda and other such "nebulae" were separate galaxies, or "island universes" (a term invented by the 18th-century philosopher Immanuel Kant, who also believed that the "spiral nebulae" were extragalactic).
-He showed that there were more novae in Andromeda than in the Milky Way.
-From this, he could ask why there were more novae in one small section of the galaxy than the other sections of the galaxy, if Andromeda were not a separate galaxy but simply a nebula within Earth's galaxy.
-This led to supporting Andromeda as a separate galaxy with its own signature age and rate of nova occurrences.
-Curtis also noted the large radial velocities of spiral nebulae that suggested they could not be gravitationally bound to the Milky Way in a Kapteyn-model Universe.
-In addition, he cited dark lanes present in other galaxies similar to the dust clouds found in Earth's own galaxy, explaining the zone of avoidance.
+In a May 1921 issue of the Bulletin of the National Research Council Harlow Shapley and Heber Curtis sides of the debate were presented and expanded on in independent technical papers under the title "The Scale of the Universe".
+Shapley and Curtis were able to read each other's paper and edit their final published papers so that that they could present more refined counterarguments.

-Curtis stated that if van Maanen's observation of the Pinwheel Galaxy rotating were correct, he himself would have been wrong about the scale of the universe and that the Milky Way would fully encompass it.
+Expanding on his comments at the debate, Shapley argued that "spiral nebulae" such as Andromeda were simply part of the Milky Way.
+He backed up this claim by appealing to their relative sizes—if Andromeda were not part of the Milky Way, then its distance must have been on the order of 108 light years—a span most contemporary astronomers would not accept.
+Shapley's paper cited the work of Adriaan van Maanen, a well-respected astronomer of the time, as providing evidence supporting Shapley's argument.
+Van Maanen had claimed he had observed the Pinwheel Galaxy rotating, and that if the Pinwheel Galaxy were in fact a distinct galaxy and could be observed to be rotating on a timescale of years, its orbital velocity would be enormous and there would be a violation of the universal speed limit, the speed of light in vacuum.
+Shapley also backed up his claims with the observation of a nova in 1885 in the Andromeda "nebula" that had briefly outshone the entire nebula, constituting a seemingly impossible output of energy were Andromeda in fact a separate galaxy.

-After the debate
+Curtis replied to Shapley's points noting that, if the Milky Way and other spirals were relatively small, the difference in nova brightness would fall into line with accepted values.
+He wrote that the brightness of the 1885 nova in Andromeda was an outlier and he thought the existence of two classes of nova were not impossible.
+He also wrote in his paper that rotational of spiral nebula measured by van Maanen was so small (less than 25 years of observations trying to measure extremely small rotation of a nebulous object), the findings could not be trusted.